JosephiusX/Yelp-Talk/README.md

 crud for users is working now

 need to setup postman routs for phrase routes to see if they are working properly

+        mkdir phrases in views

+having trouble creating a phrase, it works with postman but ins not working on the page.